Careers in Geoscience

 Putting it all together

 It can be very valuable to talk through your career self-exploration with your major advisor and faculty advisors to explore your path to a geosciences career.
-The Internship and Career Center Career Advisors can help you explore and develop your individual career path, as can the advisors at Pre-Graduate and Law School advising, Health Professions Advising, or CalTeach/MAST.
+The Career Center Career Advisors can help you explore and develop your individual career path, as can the advisors at Pre-Graduate and Law School advising, Health Professions Advising, or CalTeach/MAST.

 You will want to take the useful information you discover about your interests and skills and turn them into goals and plans with the help of your advisors and your personal support system.